akoyamp/geopolrisk-py/README.md

 # Getting started

+- Install with `poetry install`.
+- Get a free subscription key on https://comtradedeveloper.un.org/ and set it as `COMTRADE_SUBSCRIPTION_KEY` environment variable
+- Create a folder for your work and set its absolute path in the environment variable `GEOPOLRISK_FOLDER`
+- Copy [the library](https://github.com/akoyamp/geopolrisk-py/tree/main/geopolrisk-py/lib/library.db) under `{GEOPOLRISK_FOLDER}/databases/Library.db`

 ## Installing the GeoPolRisk Module
 The geopolrisk-py is a python library that allows the assessment of a geopolitical related supply risk of a resource from the perspective of a country/region/trade bloc/company.
 An assessment would result in two main values;